-Follow-up work will continue for a minimum of one year after release to ensure long-term success and lower the risk of reoffending.
+Follow-up work continues for a minimum of one year after release to ensure long-term success and lower the risk of reoffending.
 This voluntary program seeks to aid participants who are within six months of release, have shown a commitment to education and are regarded as being at high risk of reoffending, with priority given to candidates who are between 18-30 years old, have children and/or have completed a GED/HSED.

 Windows to Work is funded by the State of Wisconsin Department of Corrections via the Becky Young Recidivism Reduction Appropriation.